Skip to Content

 An airstream trailer

 Fifth wheels are also less susceptible to sway.
-The weight distribution is also better.
+The weight distribution is better.
 This is the case due to the location of the hitch.
 This improves maneuverability.

 Winner: 5th wheels offer better maneuverability than travel trailers.